 The data normalization process takes place at the very beginning of your experience with Libring, mainly during the trial.
 However, normalization is an ongoing process, as you want to make sure that you are constantly retrieving meaningful data to your business.
 Although it may seem tricky sometimes, it’s good to remember that translating data into an organized list, getting rid of invalid records and standardizing naming conventions will make your life much easier.

-So we have come up with a few tips and tricks to keep you on top of the normalization process and stay ahead of your incoming data.
+So we have come up with a few tips and tricks to keep you on top of the data normalization process and stay ahead of your incoming data.

 1. Use simple names you can remember

 Every company is different.
 Maybe it’s easier for you to put down the full app name in order to organize everything, but maybe you have a nickname you use for a specific app that has a really long name.
-By using names and terms you can easily identify, the normalization process becomes a lot easier to understand.
+By using names and terms you can easily identify, the data normalization process becomes a lot easier to understand.

 2. Avoid multiples by ensuring everything is the same